sullaganti/playwright-typescript/README.md

 - **test/resources**: Contains additional resources for test cases, such as mock data.
 - **test/typescript**: Contains test specification files.
   - **StandardTestSpecFile.spec.ts**: A sample test specification file.

+## Reason Behind Folder Structure

+This repository follows a folder structure inspired by the Maven archetype quick start commonly used in Java Selenium projects.
+Instead of the traditional `java` folder, we use `typescript` to align with the Playwright framework's TypeScript-based implementation.
+Similarly, the `base` folder replaces the `Base package` to house foundational classes and utilities.
+This design ensures that developers transitioning from Java Selenium find the structure familiar and intuitive, facilitating a smoother onboarding experience.

 ## Coding Guidelines